MickMarch/election_anaysis/README.md

 )
 ```

-### More Points of Analysis
+### Adding More Points of Analysis

-If the script needed to analyze the political parties that the candidates are part of, the code would need to have a few new variables to add to the code.
+If the script needed to analyze another point, like the political parties that the candidates are part of, the code would need to have a few new variables to add to the code.

-Just like the candidates and counties, we would need similar variables:
+Just like the candidates and counties, we would need to create similar variables:
 ```python3
 party_list = []
 party_votes = {}